Counting Shellings of Complete Bipartite Graphs and Trees: Trees

-Such operations preserve the length of the longest descending path in $T_v$ and would eventually stop within finite steps.
+Such operations preserve the length of the longest descending path in $T_v$ and would eventually stop within a finite number of steps: the sum of distances from all vertices to $v_{\ell}$ strictly decreases after each step.
 Let $T^{(k)}$ be the tree after $k$th operation.
-For $u\in T$, define the weight of $u$ in $T^{(k)}$
+For each $u\in T$, define the weight of $u$ in $T^{(k)}$

 We claim that the sum of weights of all vertices is non-decreasing after each operation, i.e.